Skip to content

 Step 5: Review Daily

-Spend 5 minutes reviewing your progress and adjusting your plan.
+Take 5 minutes to review your progress and making adjustments to your strategy.

 Most Effective Time Management Techniques